cmp-202/ssh2shell/README.md

 * Ability to respond to prompts resulting from a command as it is being run.
 * Ability to check the last command and conditions within the response text before the next command is run.
 * Performing actions based on command/response tests like adding or removing commands, sending notifications or processing of command response text.
-* See progress messages handled by msg.send: either static (on events) or dynamic (from callback functions) or verbose (each command response) and debug output (progress logic output).
+* See progress messages handled by msg.send: either static (on events) or dynamic (from event handlers) or verbose (each command response) and debug output (progress logic output).
-* Use full session response text in the onEnd callback function triggered when each host connection is closed.
+* Use full session response text in the end event (calling host.onEnd function) triggered when each host connection is closed.
 * Run commands that are processed as notification messages to either the full session text or the msg.send function and not run in the shell.
 * Add event handlers either to the class or within host object definitions.
 * Create bash scripts on the fly, run them and then remove them.